LesFerch/WinSetView/Manual.md

 ### Language Contributions

 Wherever possible, translated text is pulled directly from Windows (e.g. column headings).
-Some languages have had the benefit of human translation, but many have been done using online translation software and could use improvement from a native speaker.
+Some languages have had the benefit of human translation, but most have been done using online translation software and could use improvement from a native speaker.
 If you can help with a translation, please contact me!

 Please see the Acknowledgment section for any language files that have been hand-corrected.